Mikashades/DeathDPI-Windows/README.md

 DeathDPI is an advanced DPI (Deep Packet Inspection) bypass application for Windows 10 and 11. it is written from scratch in the D programming language and offers more features.

-Note: This project is still under development
+Note: This project is still under development.
+Releases and more features adding soon.

 ## Features